James Barnet

-James Johnstone Barnet, (1827 in Almericlose, Arbroath, Scotland – 16 December 1904 in Forest Lodge, Sydney, New South Wales) was the Colonial Architect for Colonial New South Wales, serving from 1862 to 1890.
+James Johnstone Barnet (1827 – 16 December 1904) was the Colonial Architect for Colonial New South Wales, serving from 1862 to 1890.

 Early life

 Barnet was born the son of a builder in Arbroath, Scotland, and was educated at the local high school.
 In 1843, at the age of sixteen, Barnet moved to London, where he became a builder's apprentice, studying drawing under William Dyce RA and architecture with CJ Richardson FRIBA.
 He then became of clerk of works with the Worshipful Company of Fishmongers.
 In 1854, he married and sailed for Sydney, Australia, with his new wife, Rosa.
 In Sydney, he worked first as a builder for Edmund Blacket, then became Clerk of Works at the University of Sydney.

 Colonial architect

 In 1860, he joined the Colonial Architect's Office.
 In 1862, he was acting head of the office; in 1865, he was promoted to the post of Colonial Architect.
 He held that position for twenty-five years until the Office was reorganised in 1890.

 In that period the department built 169 post and telegraph offices, 130 courthouses, 155 police stations, 110 lock-ups, 20 lighthouses and many other types of buildings.
 His major works include the General Post Office building in Sydney, Callan Park Lunatic Asylum, the Australian Museum, the Colonial Secretary's building, Lands Department building, and the Anderson Stuart Building at Sydney University.